eudoxia0/eudoxia0.github.io/article/_posts/2022-12-19-astronomical-calculations-hard-sf-common-lisp.md

-A journey on the network is eight years longer than a straight-line journey, but fusion rockets are limited to ~10% of the speed of light, so the straight-line ballistic trajectory would be 700 years.
+A journey on the network is eight years longer than a straight-line journey, but fusion rockets are limited to ~10% of the speed of light, so the straight-line ballistic trajectory would take 700 years.

 # Star Maps